tdda/tdda/doc/source/tdda.serial.md

 The `tdda.serial` format allows date formats to be specified in three other ways:

-2. Dates can specified using:
+2. Dates can be specified using:

     - YYYY for four-digit years
     - YY for two-digit years